-This will take you to the list of your data sites (if you do not see any sites, click on the + next to the name of your school organization, the sites will unfold down).
+You will continue working on the initial data entry page.
+There you will see a list of your data sites (if you do not see any sites, click on the + next to the name of your school organization, the sites will unfold down).

 As you can see, at my organization, I have already a site called "Phenology 2018".
 This is a site where I have 2 trees.